Can You Rely on Uber in Napa Valley: Insider’s Guide & Tips

 However, if you’re aiming for a busier itinerary with three tastings (which is my recommended max for a day), you may find yourself pressed for time.

-In that case, consider hiring a designated driver, booking a tour, or appointing someone in your group as the DD to keep the day running smoothly.
+In that case, consider hiring a designated driver, booking a wine tour, or appointing someone in your group as the DD to help the day run more smoothly.

 When NOT to Use Uber